The Herald (Melbourne): Twentieth century

-The Herald was the home of many journalists and cartoonists, including Tess Lawrence, Lawrence Money, and William Ellis Green, whose Grand Final caricatures were a feature of Melbourne life for decades.
+The Herald was the home of many journalists and cartoonists, including Samuel Garnet Wells, Tess Lawrence, Lawrence Money, and William Ellis Green, whose Grand Final caricatures were a feature of Melbourne life for decades.
 C. J. Dennis served as staff poet from 1922 to his death in 1938.
 Cartoonist John Frith (c.
 1908–2000) spent 18 years at the paper from 1950 to 1969.
 Theatre critics included Harry A. Standish ("H.A.S").
 Standish was chairman of the Erik Award ("Eriks") judging panel.

-The Herald, with its sister publications such as the Weekly Times, expanded and in 1921 a new headquarters was built in Flinders Street, designed by the successful commercial architects HW & FB Tompkins.
+The Herald, with its sister publications such as The Weekly Times, expanded and in 1921 a new headquarters was built in Flinders Street, designed by the successful commercial architects HW & FB Tompkins.
 The building was expanded in 1928, and all the papers were printed and distributed from here until 1991.

+In 1949, Cecil Herbert Sharpley—after leaving the Communist Party of Australia (CPA)—worked together with The Herald on a seven-article long investigative piece on the CPA, accusing them of election fraud.
+A report by Charles Lowe found much of Sharpley's evidence unreliable.

 In February 1987, The Herald was included in the sale of The Herald and Weekly Times to News Limited.